Notice period and transition payment: common mistakes and how to avoid them

 • 4 months for 15 years or longer

-If the notice period is wrongly applied, the termination could be void, or the employee could claim additional wages for the short period.
+If the notice period is applied incorrectly, the dismissal may be invalid or the employee may be entitled to additional pay for the period that was too short.

-The severance pay (transitievergoeding) is a legal compensation that the employee receives during dismissal, also when a temporary contract is not extended.
-This compensation mitigates job loss and aids transition to another job.
+The transition payment is a statutory payment that the employee receives upon dismissal, including when a temporary contract.
+This payment compensates for job loss and helps with the transition to new work.

-An employee with a gross monthly income of €3.000 and 6 years of service will receive:
+An employee with a gross monthly salary of €3.000 and 6 years of service receives:

 1. Incorrect calculation of the notice period